 Are there any hidden gems in Crete?

 As there are so many tourists taking over the island, the hidden gems in Crete are becoming more and more difficult to find.
 However, if you’re looking for quiet and unfrequented places, there still are a few options.
 My favorite is Loutro, a small fishing village with amazing natural beauty and some of the quietest beaches in the area.
-Another great place with quiet beaches and some of the best fish taverns is Palekastro.
+Another great place with quiet beaches and some of the best fish taverns in Greece is Palekastro.
 Alternatively, if you want a little bit of adventure, the beach in Kouremenos can give you plenty of opportunities to go windsurfing.
 There are also plenty of vacation villas there if you want to stay around for longer (and you probably will)!

 While Crete has so many visitors, there are still places where you can get some peace and quiet.
 Crete has so much in terms of history, walking routes, as well as the carnival atmosphere- it’s simply an island full of surprises.
 If you’re looking for a place with a rich in history, fabulous nightlife, and, more importantly, a place that gives you a lot of options to kick back and relax without an abundance of tourists, there’s plenty to do, (or not do)!